kiwix/kiwix-apple/Kiwix/HelpDocuments/DownloaderLearnMore.md

 > Q: I cannot download on my device.
 What should I do?

 A: Browse our [online zim file catalogue](http://www.kiwix.org/wiki/Content_in_all_languages#zimtable).
-Download a zim file using your favorite http download and torrent client.
+Download a zim file using your favorite http downloader or torrent client.